kraashen/kraashen.github.io/content/posts/2018-03-11-reverse-engineering-basics-with-radare-binary-internals.md

 ## Conclusions

 Well, there it is!
-Now you should have some basic understanding of basics of computer architectures, memory handling in assembly, and how to navigate around Radare, so that you can start doing reverse engineering on software binaries!
+Understanding of basics of computer architectures, memory handling in assembly were visited, and how to navigate and use basic functionalities of Radare.
+Time to dive into reverse engineering on real-world software binaries or write some own to practice with!

-You could for example use your favourite search engine to look for capture-the-flag exercises and challenges, as well as Radare tutorials.
-CTF challenges are good way to start prepping your puzzle skills together with binary analysis and can really twist your brain around.
+One options would be to look with a search engine for capture-the-flag exercises and challenges, as well as excellent Radare tutorials out there.
+CTF challenges are good way to start prepping puzzle skills hand-in-hand with binary analysis and can really twist your brains.

 ## References